Gift cards

 What about prepaid credit cards?

 Prepaid cards that are issued by a financial institution, for example, a prepaid Visa card, are not covered by BC’s gift card laws.
-These cards are issued by federally-regulated financial institutions are overseen by the
+These cards are issued by federally regulated financial institutions and are overseen by the

-If your gift card or voucher for a monetary value (i.e. $500 to be used with the company at a later date) has an expiry date, we recommend the following steps:
+If your gift card or voucher for a specific dollar value (i.e. $50 to be used with the company at a later date) has an expiry date, we recommend the following steps:

 Remember that this process applies if you live in BC or if you live out of the province but the business you dealt with is located in BC.